Becoming a Poll Worker

 The Supervisor of Elections will provide mandatory training of all poll workers each election cycle.

-Pay for training is included in Election Day check
+Pay for training is included in the Election Day check

-All Poll Workers must work their assigned time on Election Day in order to recieve compensation for training.
+All Poll Workers must work their assigned time on Election Day in order to receive compensation for training.

 Where/How to Apply